 As per section 29 of BIS Act, 2016, any person who contravenes the provisions of sub-sections (6) or (8) of section 14 or section 15 shall be punishable with imprisonment for a term which may extend to one year or with fine which shall not be less than one lakh rupees, but may extend up to five times the value of goods or articles produced or sold or offered to be sold or affixed or applied with a Standard

 As per section 49 of BIS Rules, 2018, in case of precious metal article not conforming to the relevant standards, such compensation to the buyer/customer shall be two times the amount of difference calculated on the basis of shortage of purity for the weight of such article sold and the testing charges.

-• It is further informed that the Act also provides for action against Assaying & Hallmarking centre i.e, if any A&H Centre contravenes the provision of sub-section (6) or (8) of the section 14 of BIS Act 2016, it shall be punishable as per provision of sub-section (2) of section 29 of the BIS Act 2016, with imprisonment for a term which may extend to one year or fine which shall not be less than one lakh rupees.
+As per provisions of Section 18(6) &18(7) of BIS Act 2016, the certified body or license holder or his representative shall be responsible for any shortage of purity.
+It is further informed that the Act also provides for action against Assaying & Hallmarking centre i.e, if any A&H Centre contravenes the provision of sub-section (6) or (8) of the section 14 of BIS Act 2016, it shall be punishable as per provision of sub-section (2) of section 29 of the BIS Act 2016, with imprisonment for a term which may extend to one year or fine which shall not be less than one lakh rupees.
 It may be further mentioned that provisions have also been made to cancel the recognition of such centres in the BIS (Hallmarking) Regulations framed under the provisions of BIS Act 2016.

 The jewellery of 14, 18 and 22 carat only may be imported in India and can sold by registered jeweller after it is assayed and hallmarked by a BIS recognised hallmarking centre.

-No, The order is applicable for gold jewelery artefacts only.
-Gold bullion/coins of 999/995 fineness are permitted to be hallmarked by BIS approved Refinery/Mints (29 licensed refineries are in operation at present).The list of BIS licensed Refineries/Mints is available at BIS website www.bis.gov.in under the hallmarking tab
+No, the order is applicable for gold jewellery and artefacts only.
+Gold bullion/coins of 999/995 fineness are permitted to be hallmarked by BIS approved Refinery/Mints (39 licensed refineries are in operation at present as on 01 Jan 2021).The list of BIS licensed Refineries/Mints is available at BIS website www.bis.gov.in under the hallmarking tab